generativecodes/avant/README.md

 ## About
 At the moment ɅVɅNT is mostly a simplification of the Pycairo module.
-But it is going to be much more.
 It tries to provide an easy to use toolkit for people who want to create visual media via programming.
 Like pictures, animations or applications.
+Also it is designed to make learning about programming easy if you are new to the practice.

 ## Setup
 (on a unix system)